sikehish/Blabber/README.md

-# Blabber - Custom Meeting Recaps, Reports, and Transcripts using AI
+# Blabber - AI-Powered Meeting Management and Reporting

 > Built at ScrollHacks 2024

 Blabber is an AI-powered Chrome extension designed to streamline meeting management and documentation.
 It simplifies the process of capturing, organizing, and sharing meeting data with key stakeholders.
-Blabber helps ensure that no critical information is missed during meetings, offering seamless solutions for transcription, report generation, and sharing.
+Blabber ensures that no critical information is missed during meetings, offering seamless solutions for transcription, report generation, and sharing.

 ## Key Features

-- **Real-Time Transcription:** Blabber integrates with advanced speech-to-text APIs to deliver accurate real-time meeting transcripts, capturing every detail of your discussion.
+- **Real-Time Transcription**: Blabber uses advanced speech-to-text APIs for accurate, real-time transcription, capturing every aspect of your meetings.
-- Generate meeting recaps and reports for set intervals and custom intervals.
-- Also recaps chat text messages.
+- **Comprehensive Report Generation**: Create customizable reports in PDF and DOCX formats with options such as:
+  - 📊 **Speaker-Based Reports**: Focus on individual speakers and their contributions.
+  - ⏱ **Interval-Based Reports**: Review discussions broken down by time intervals.
+  - 💬 **Sentiment-Based Reports**: Get insights into the emotional tone of the meeting.
+  - 🗒 **General Reports**: A holistic overview of all meeting details.
+- **Email Integration**: Automatically email generated reports to all attendees, ensuring everyone stays informed.
+- **Screenshot Capture**: Capture important moments in meetings using a simple keyboard shortcut.
+Screenshots are linked to transcripts and can be annotated for better clarity.
+- **Sentiment Analysis**: Using Natural Language Processing (NLP), Blabber provides insights into the emotional tone of the conversation, helping teams understand the mood of discussions.

 ## What is the core concept or problem this project aims to solve?